Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes: Introduction

-The remainder of this paper is organized as follows.
-Section~\ref{preliminary} reviews the fundamentals of NMS, OSD, and ALMLT, along with our prior work.
+The rest of this paper is organized as follows.
+Section~\ref{preliminary} reviews the fundamentals of NMS, OSD, and Arranged List of the Most a Priori Likely Tests (ALMLT)~\cite{kabat2007new}, along with our prior work.
 Section~\ref{motivation} presents the methodological motivations.
 Section~\ref{simulations} provides experimental results and complexity analysis.
 Finally, Section~\ref{conclusions} concludes the paper and outlines directions for future research.